Master's in Sports and Exercise Analytics

 To be eligible for admission to the Graduate School at ÏòÈÕ¿ûÊÓƵ, applicants must meet the following requirements:

-The Sports and Exercise Analytics program can accomodate students from a wide variety of disciplies, including exercise science, kinesiology, anatomy and physiology, sports management, business management, computer science, data science, engineering and many other related disciplines.
+The Sports and Exercise Analytics program can accommodate students from a wide variety of disciplines, including exercise science, kinesiology, anatomy and physiology, sports management, business management, computer science, data science, engineering and many other related disciplines.

 Completion of the following coursework is required: